petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Cause

 If a user didn't cancel the build, the Azure DevOps user agent canceled it.
-Most likely, the 1-hour timeout occurred because of Azure DevOps capabilities.
+Most likely, the one-hour timeout occurred because of Azure DevOps capabilities.
 If you're using a private project and agent, you get 60 minutes of build time.
 If the build exceeds the timeout, Azure DevOps cancels the running task.

 For more information about Azure DevOps capabilities and limitations, see [Microsoft-hosted agents](/azure/devops/pipelines/agents/hosted#capabilities-and-limitations).